QBladeOcean/QBladeOceanDocs/docs/source/src/validation/hydrodynamics/lpmd/lpmd.rst

 when calculating the wetted surface of the substructure that will be considered for the Morison drag calculations.
 This approach is the one implemented in OF.
 In contrast, QB considers the local wave elevation (incl. wave stretching) to determine the wetted surface of the elements and apply the Morison forces.
-See :doc:`../../../theory/hydrodynamics/me/me` for more details.
+See modelin considerations in :doc:`../../../theory/hydrodynamics/me/me` for more details.
 The setup QB MSL was thus chosen to have a simulation setup that matches the OF modelling.

 .. _fig-OC4-IrrWaves-DOFs: